Atlas Neck Gym – Professional Neck Exerciser for Pain Relief & Muscle Strengthening

 Out of stock

-• SAY GOODBYE TO NECK & SHOULDER PAIN: The Atlas Neck Gym specifically targets deep cervical muscles for a "proactively" training from the roots.
-These muscles, protect your vertebrae and helps by stiffness caused by long-term static postures.
+The Atlas Neck Gym specifically targets the deep neck muscles for proactive training from the ground up.
+These muscles protect your vertebrae and help reduce stiffness caused by prolonged static postures.
+By exercising the deep muscles as well, you effectively build your own invisible neck brace!

-• PROVEN ERGONOMIC SCIENCE: Our unique technique is backed by different scientific studies (showing a P<0.001 significance) and is used also effective for whiplash recovery and correcting muscle weaknesses.
-Professional care that aligns with medical advice.
+Our unique technique is supported by various scientific studies (with a significance of P<0.001).
+This is the same technique that has proven effective in whiplash recovery and correcting muscle weakness.
+Applied by professional care in accordance with medical advice.

-• COMFORTABLE & TRAVEL-READY: Featuring the "Atlas G-Spot" design: Durable, high-quality nylon, hook-and-loop closure, skin-friendly non-slip attachment, and a compact travel strap, so you can continue your routine anywhere.
-No external wall or door mounting required.
-This Atlas neck gym replaces all other symptomatic pain aids such as neck warmers, neck bands, neck stretchers, and massagers.symptomatic pain aids, such as neck warmers, neck bands, neck stretchers, and massagers etc..
+Thanks to the "Atlas G-Spot" design—durable, high-quality nylon, Velcro closure, skin-friendly non-slip fastening, and a travel pouch—you can continue your routine anywhere.
+No mounting to doors or other structures is required.
+This Atlas neck trainer replaces all other aids for symptomatic pain, such as neck warmers, neck straps, neck stretchers, and massage devices, as these provide temporary relief rather than strengthening.